- Higher borrowing capacity without additional collateral

-New and existing businesses often need all sorts of gear.
-You might have to buy laptops for all your staff, for instance, or invest in new machinery.
+New and existing businesses have lots of things to consider.
+For instance, you might have to buy office equipment for all your staff or invest in new machinery.

 That’s not always easy if you have to come up with the cash to pay for it all yourself.
 Or maybe you’re planning to use your money for other investments?

 Whatever you're after, KBC has three different formulas to help cover the cost of equipment and machinery or property for your business.